 As a junior (1st year) apprentice, you will choose three areas to explore under the guide of seasoned craftsmen.
-As your interests and skills develop, you will choose two areas to develop further.
+You will spend 8 – 10 weeks in each area.
+As your interests and skills develop, you will choose two areas to develop further, spending 10 – 12 weeks in each.
 At the end of year one, you will be prepared to apply for an apprenticeship in a specific area of concentration.
 As a senior apprentice, you will develop a very specific skill set in your selected area while working on various shows in the OCP season.
 TTAP offers the best of both worlds: a well-rounded survey of the technical field as well as focused, applicable education.

 Valuable experience by working side by side with industry professionals in a hands-on environment

 Real job experience to detail on your résumé